ml-archive/blog/source/_posts/2018-02-26-URLComponents.md

 Finally, we ask `URLComponents` to try and return a `URL` for us.

-Simple and beautiful, all the hard work has been delegated onwards to `URLComponents`.
+Simple and beautiful, all the hard work has been delegated onwards to `URLComponents` and we don't have to worry about whether to use `?` or `&` any more either.

 Lets see how it works: